BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/appendices/bgs-apis.md

 ---

+This is not a comprehensive list of internal APIs.
+It just shows a few relevant examples.

 *  **BGS Intranet** [BETA APIs Index](http://bgsbeta/scripts/APIs/).
 This page brings together a list of existing BGS LAN APIs used by various intranet applications.

 *  **Intranet Sensor API** [BGS Intranet Sensor API](http://bgskwjava2:8080/JavaApps/sensor).
 Current Sensor API (Java - Graham Smith - code in SubVersion)